Mr-milky-way/FPV-Drone-Sim/README.md

 https://github.com/user-attachments/assets/c95cc1ae-2478-40d5-afdd-5bc3e23eb064

+## How To Use
+Download the build and run the .EXE, Keep in mind that you will have to change the controls to fix your drone controller if it's not a BetaFPV Literadio 3.
+THERE IS NO SOUND YET!
+I WILL ADD IT SOON

 ## Known Bugs
 1. If you go to fast you might go into the floor on the Sample Scene